-David Chan, MD, director of breast cancer clinical research for Torrance
+David Chan, MD, leads the breast cancer clinical research for Torrance

 “David Chan is a rare combination of leading cancer researcher and

-who will join several oncologists in the Hunt Cancer Institute, also literally
+Chan, who will join several oncologists in the Hunt Cancer Center, also

-wrote the book on breast cancer—and has authored 17 studies on breast
+literally wrote the book on breast cancer—and has authored 17 studies

-Earlier this year Torrance Memorial announced a formal affiliation with
+In 2018, Torrance Memorial established a formal affiliation with Cedars-Sinai,

-Cedars-Sinai, one of the nation’s foremost academic health systems.
+one of the nation’s foremost academic health systems.
+The goal of

-The goal of this new affiliation is to bring the resources and expertise
+this affiliation is to bring the resources and expertise of Cedars-Sinai’s

 In certain specialties—including all types of cancer—Cedars-Sinai